TAU-CGL/uav-fdml-public/README.md

 ![cover](https://github.com/TAU-CGL/uav-fdml-public/blob/main/docs/cover.png?raw=true)

-Few-measurementLocalization with Approximations of Preimaged for Indoor UAVs The Supplementary Material can be found in the `docs` directory.
+Few-measurementLocalization with Approximations of Preimaged for Indoor UAVs The Supplementary Materials can be found in the `docs` directory.

 ## The header `fdml.h`